 By Craig Knizek

-Photos Above: The home office at 3950 Vantage Ct.
+Photo Above: The Lit Tennis Court and 2 Bed/2 Bath Guest House/Home Office at 3950 Vantage Ct.
 View More Photos.

 Our Agents’ Corner features posts written by our agents and management team about a broad range of topics, from thoughts on the real estate industry to commentary on everything but real estate, including entertainment, art, charity, food, sports and more.
 All views shared are those of the writer, unfiltered.